Daniel Kerr: Football career

-In 2005, Kerr almost provided one of the biggest upsets in Brownlow Medal history when he led the count towards the later rounds and finished second to favourite, teammate Ben Cousins.
+In 2005, Kerr led the Brownlow Medal count towards the later rounds and ultimately finished runner-up to Cousins.
 In 2006, he came third in the Brownlow Medal count with 22 votes; however, he was ineligible due to a striking charge against Hawthorn's Sam Mitchell in Round 14.
 He was also a part of the Eagles' 2006 premiership side and still managed to receive 20 disposals during the game, despite playing with detached ligaments in his foot.
+He received three votes in the Norm Smith Medal for the best player in the ground.